 - PowerShell runbooks run fast compared to PowerShell Workflow runbooks as they don’t have compilation step.

-- PowerShell Workflow runbooks support checkpoints, using checkpoints, PowerShell Workflow runbooks can resume from any point in the runbook whereas PowerShell runbooks can only resume from the beginning.
+- PowerShell Workflow runbooks support checkpoints, using checkpoints, PowerShell Workflow runbooks can resume from any point in the runbook.
+PowerShell runbooks can only resume from the beginning.

-- PowerShell Workflow runbooks support parallel and serial execution whereas PowerShell runbooks can only execute commands serially.
+- PowerShell Workflow runbooks support parallel and serial execution.
+PowerShell runbooks can only execute commands serially.

-- In a PowerShell Workflow runbook, an activity, a command, or a script block can have its own runspace whereas in a PowerShell runbook, everything in a script runs in a single runspace.
+- In a PowerShell Workflow runbook, an activity, a command, or a script block can have its own runspace.
+In a PowerShell runbook, everything in a script runs in a single runspace.
 There are also some syntactic differences between a native PowerShell runbook and a PowerShell Workflow runbook.

 - To get started with Graphical runbooks, see My first graphical runbook